 Years ago the church I was pastoring joined together with other IFB churches to hold a joint revival meeting.
 The speaker was Bill Rice III.
 (I am almost certain it was Bill Rice but it could have been Pete Rice, both were associated with the Bill Rice Ranch.)
 One night, Bill Rice preached on the subject of marriage and divorce.
 Rice did not believe there were any grounds for divorce.
 He said that even if a husband was beating on his wife, the wife should stay in the marriage.
 Perhaps she would win her husband to Jesus by her willingness to stay in the marriage.
 Rice intimated that saved husbands don’t beat their wives.

 By the time of this meeting my views had already begun to change and I pulled our church out of the meetings.
-I was incensed that Rice was advocating a woman endure beatings by her husband , the implication being that God wanted her to do so.
+I was incensed that Rice was advocating a woman endure her husband beating on her, implying that God wanted her to do so.

 I am not suggesting that every husband in the IFB church movement is abusive or that every father abuses his children when he disciplines them.
-I am suggesting that IFB theology encourages manipulation, violence and abuse, especially of the mental and emotional variety.
+I am suggesting that IFB theology encourages manipulation, violence, and abuse.
 Personally, I don’t think the IFB church movement is good for anyone.
-The extreme Fundamentalism found in the movement is emotionally and mentally harmful and people are better off finding other Christians sects to be a part of; sects that don’t view women as being inferior and don’t see children as chattel.
+The extreme Fundamentalism found in the movement is psychologically harmful and people are better off finding other Christians sects to be a part of; sects that don’t view women as inferior, and don’t see children as chattel.
 I am of the opinion that the best thing that can happen to the IFB church movement is that it dies a quick death.
 It is dying, but it is dying slowly.
 I am all for smothering the movement in its bed.

-Let me head off those who might suggest that the reason there is domestic abuse and child abuse in the IFB church movement is because they misinterpret the Bible.
+Let me head off those who might suggest that the reason there is domestic abuse and child abuse in the IFB church movement is that they misinterpret the Bible.
 I don’t think this is the case at all.
-I think abusers are being consistent with their beliefs and they accept the Bible as written.
-After all, the Bible does command a father to beat his children with a rod.
-The Bible does command the wife to be submissive to her husband and to be a keeper of the home.
+Sadly. abusers are being consistent with their beliefs and literal readings of the Bible.
+After all, the Bible does command fathers to beat their children with rods.
+The Bible does command wives to be submissive to their husbands and be keepers of their homes.
 And let’s face it, the Bible is a written record of the violence God pours out and will yet pour out on all those who do not worship or obey him.
 The good news is that many Christians ignore or explain away vast parts of the Bible.
 They know beating children is wrong.
 They know demanding a wife submit to her husband is demeaning.
 They wisely reject such things.

 Do you have a story to tell about domestic violence?
 What did you experience growing up in the IFB church?
 What went on in your IFB home when the doors were closed?
 Please share your thoughts in the comment section.